Tin Man Ho: Qingdao FC

-In 2021, Tin Man Ho was invited to Qingdao U19 as Goalkeeper Coach.
+In 2021, Tin was invited to Qingdao U19 as Goalkeeper Coach.

 Fusion FC

-In 2021, Tin Man Ho joined Fusion FC in Vancouver, Canada.
+In 2021, Tin joined Fusion FC in Vancouver, Canada.
 Fusion FC in British Columbia Soccer Premier League.

 FC Tigers Vancouver

-In 2021, Tin Man Ho joined FC Tigers Vancouver.
+In 2021, Tin joined FC Tigers Vancouver.

 Douglas Royals

-In 2022, Tin Man Ho was invited to Douglas Royals Soccer Team which represents Douglas College.
+In 2022, Tin was invited to Douglas Royals Soccer Team which represents Douglas College.
 Assistant coach / Goalkeeper coaching for both Men's & Women's soccer teams.

 UBC Thunderbirds

-In 2022, Tin Man Ho joined University of British Columbia Mens Soccer team - UBC Thunderbirds as Goalkeeper Coach.
+In 2022, Tin joined University of British Columbia Mens Soccer team - UBC Thunderbirds as Goalkeeper Coach.
 Winning the 2024 U Sports National Champion.
 Being coaching in both UBC Men's and Women's at 2025.

 Nautsa’mawt FC

-In 2023, Tin Man Ho joined Nautsa’mawt FC in League 1 Canada League 1 BC as Goalkeeper Coach.
+In 2023, Tin joined Nautsa’mawt FC in League 1 Canada League 1 BC as Goalkeeper Coach.

 Altitude FC

-In 2025, Tin Man Ho joined Altitude FC in League 1 Canada League 1 BC as Goalkeeper Coach for both Men’s and Women’s Team.
+In 2025, Tin joined Altitude FC in League 1 Canada League 1 BC as Goalkeeper Coach for both Men’s and Women’s Team.

 Vancouver United

-In 2025, Tin Man Ho appointed as Lead of Goalkeeping for Vancouver United.
+In 2025, Tin was appointed as Lead of Goalkeeping for Vancouver United.